slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Doubt kills more dreams than failure ever will.'*

-> *'Whether you think you can, or you think you can't, you're right.' -- Henry Ford*
+> *'Whether you think you can, or you think you can’t, you're right.' -- Henry Ford*

 <!--
 > *'The pain I feel now is the happiness I had before.
 That’s the deal.' -- C.S.
 Lewis*